LHerrmeyer/cse210-tc03/README.md

 # cse210-tc03
-Logan Herrmeyer: Major Data Science
+Logan Herrmeyer: Major Data Science.
+This is Logan, showing an example.